 An assortment of U.S. senators from both parties, retired officials, and commentators have repeatedly proposed an alternative strategy whereby Washington should greatly increase its support for Ukraine, including the provision of much larger amounts of weaponry, the imposition of even harsher sanctions on Russia, and an invitation to Ukraine to become a "major non-NATO ally."
+These calls have grown greatly in response to the increased Russian pressure on Ukraine and NATO at the end of 2021.
 However, no evidence indicates that such a strategy would change Moscow's approach.
 So far, intensive sanctions have not changed Russia's position in the slightest.
 As German Chancellor Angela Merkel has stated, she "cannot imagine any situation in which improved equipment for the Ukrainian army [would lead] to President Putin being so impressed that he believes that he will lose militarily."
 The domestic prestige of the Putin administration rests heavily on Russian nationalism, and to hand the Donbas back to Ukraine on Ukrainian terms would deal a severe blow to the domestic authority of this or any foreseeable Russian government.